-Other investments are in relation to the deposits placed with licensed bank with original maturity of 6 months or more.
-The deposits placed with licensed bank earned income at rates ranging from 3.05% to 3.30% per annum (2017: 1.75% to 3.05% per annum).
+Other investments are in relation to the deposits placed with licensed banks with original maturity of 6 months or more.
+The deposits placed with licensed banks earned income at a rate of 3.05% per annum (2018: 3.05% to 3.30% per annum).

-The deposits arose from monies received from penalty imposed and is restricted to be utilised for planning and implementing capacity building programmes in relation to the accounting and auditing profession.
+The deposits arose from monies received from penalties imposed and are restricted to be utilised for planning and implementing capacity building programmes in relation to the accounting and auditing profession for which RM35,570 (2018: RM nil) were utilised during the financial year.